Souravchwn/STI-conference/README.md

 - Green University of Bangladesh

-## Hardware Requirements for this System
+## Hardware & software Requirements for this System
 - Android Smartphone with minimum 2GB of ram.

-## Software requirements for this System
+- This app will support every android phones in the markets now (From Android kitkat to latest Android version 11.0)

+## Project config
 - targetSdkVersion 30
 - minSdkVersion 19
 - compileSdkVersion 30